Sermon series

 Live Free: Ten Commandments

-God's law was never meant to crush us but to free us.
-The Ten Commandments reveal who God is, expose the hidden fractures in our hearts, and ultimately point us to the One who kept every command on our behalf.
+God's law was never meant to crush you.
+The Ten Commandments reveal His character, expose our brokenness, and point to Jesus, who kept every command we have broken and offers freedom in its place.

 See all 11 sermonsEver feel like you need just one more thing to be happy?
 The tenth commandment diagnoses our restless hearts and points us to the only cure: contentment in Christ, who satisfies every longing.